 Description

-EXTERIOR: The building is of two storeys, the north-facing front elevation to Ferry Street comprising three original bays rising from a shallow painted plinth, now with an added lean-to at the east end replacing earlier fabric.
-The roof is hipped at the west end, and incorporates brick chimneys at both ends.
-There is a dentilled storey band which extends along the full length of the front elevation and returns along the west gable.
-Below the band at the north-west corner is a section of small limestone quoins.
-The brickwork above the storey band appears to be later than that below.
-The main entrance doorway has a painted doorcase with an open pediment and a six-panel door.
-To the right of the doorway is a C19 display window, set below a moulded fascia, which lights the interior of the public house's main bar area.
-The three-sections of this opening are defined by timber pilasters with capitals and bases, and within the upper part of each section is a two-light window, each light with a shallow-arched head.
-The lights are separated by rounded mullions.
+The north-facing front elevation, to Ferry Street, originally has three bays and rises from a shallow painted plinth.
+A lean-to extension has been added at the east end, replacing earlier fabric.
+The roof is hipped at the west end and features brick chimneys at both ends.
+A dentilled storey band runs along the full length of the front elevation and returns along the west gable.
+A section of small limestone quoins is visible at the north-west corner.
+The brickwork above the storey band is of a later date than that below.
+The main entrance has a painted doorcase with an open pediment, and a six-panel door.
+To the right of the entrance is a 19th-century display window, set below a moulded fascia, which illuminates the main bar area.
+This opening is divided into three sections by timber pilasters with capitals and bases, and includes a two-light window in the upper part of each section, set beneath a shallow-arched head, separated by rounded mullions.
 To the left of the doorway is an eight over eight-pane sash window set beneath a plain soldier arch.
-There are three upper floor windows all with glazing bar sash frames, the central opening narrower with a six over six-pane frame.
-The openings all have rubbed brick heads.
-Extending along the west gable and the west wing is a long C21 glazed extension which now encloses a canted upper floor oriel window.
-The glazed extension is not of special interest.
-At the east end is a C21 lean-to extension built of salvaged bricks, also not of special interest.
+There are three upper-floor windows with glazing bar sash frames, the central window being narrower with a six over six-pane frame; all have rubbed brick heads.
+A long, glazed extension, dating to the 21st century, runs along the west gable and the west wing, now enclosing a canted upper-floor oriel window, and is considered not of special interest.
+A 21st-century lean-to extension, built of salvaged bricks, is located at the east end and is also not of great significance.

-INTERIOR: The interior of the public house has been largely remodelled at ground floor level to create a single open-plan bar and is mostly of C20 or C21 date, replacement timber beams now supporting the upper floor area.
-The bar is entered via a small lobby with the bar counter and back bar located against the west side wall.
-Extending to the east at the rear of the bar area is a smaller dining room with a brick hearth and chimney breast to the east end wall.
-The hearth has a curved back wall and a deep bressemer.
-A staircase and landing at the rear of the bar area gives access to the first floor and the roof space, and has turned balusters to the incline and landing area and some rectangular panelling to the stair side wall.
-The roof structure is mostly of C20 and C21 date.
+The interior has been largely remodelled at ground floor level to create a single open-plan bar, mostly of 20th or 21st-century date.
+Replacement timber beams support the upper floor.
+The bar area is entered via a small lobby, with the bar counter and back bar against the west side wall.
+A smaller dining room is located to the east, at the rear of the bar area, and features a brick hearth and chimney breast to the east end wall, including a curved back wall, a deep bressemer, and a brick hearth.
+A staircase and landing at the rear provide access to the first floor and roof space.
+The staircase has turned balusters and some rectangular panelling to the stair side wall.
+The roof structure is mostly of 20th and 21st-century origin.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.